===========================================================================

 ----------------------------------------------------------------------------

-rbxi is slightly different than the other scripts, because it comes in a zip file containing rbxi, and a sub-directory rbxi-data, and you have to manually configure, one time, the included rbxi-data/rbxi-values user variables.
+rbxi is slightly different than the other tools, because it comes in a zip file containing rbxi, and a sub-directory rbxi-data, and you have to manually configure, one time, the included rbxi-data/rbxi-values user variables.
 But it includes an HTML readme (rbxi-data/readme-rbxi.htm) that explains how to do it, so it's quite easy.
 You can also access the rbxi setup readme at the smxi.org documentation pages.

 ----------------------------------------------------------------------------